 remote, which will be used as the the project’s remote.
 Otherwise, the manifest is invalid.

 repo-path: Optional.
 If given, this is concatenated on to the remote’s

 url-baseinstead of the project’s

-masteris used.
 A project revision can be a branch, tag, or SHA.
-The names of unqualified branch and tag revisions are fetched as-is.
-For qualified refs, like
+The default

 west-commands: Optional.
 If given, a relative path to a YAML file within the project which describes additional west commands provided by that project.
 This file is named

 defaults subsection can provide default values for project

 attributes.
 In particular, the default remote name and revision can be

 specified here.
 Another way to write the same manifest we have been describing

 manifest: defaults: remote: remote1 revision: v1.3 remotes: - name: remote1 url-base: https://example.com/base1 - name: remote2 url-base: https://example.com/base2 projects: - name: proj1 path: extra/project-1 revision: master - name: proj2 repo-path: my-path remote: remote2 - name: proj3 url: https://github.com/user/project-three revision: abcde413a111